Two New Stops In Cuba

 We had a coffee shop marked on our map and just kept walking up until we found it.
 The La Isabelisa coffee shop was open.
 And every table was filled with locals.
 Undeterred we went in and ordered an espresso and a cold bottle of beer.
 We were ok to stand at the bar.
 After all, the total cost of this entertainment was only about two dollars!

 We had finally hit the more touristic and shopping part of town.
 We enjoyed strolling through the towns on cruise stops in Santiago de Cuba and Cienfuegos.
+It was certainly one of the reasons we liked to visit Cuba.

 Old Town Santiago de Cuba